Teresa Carlson: Amazon Web Services

 At Amazon Web Services, Carlson founded the company's public sector business in the role of vice president of worldwide public sector operations.
 She is also the head public policy advisor for the public sector business.
 Her work includes traveling to meet with government leaders and academic administrators to promote cloud computing.
 She has also created diversity initiatives at Amazon for women and minorities working in the technology industry and has partnered with academic institutions on programs to prepare students for careers in technology.
 In 2013, Carlson oversaw a deal for Amazon Web Services to provide cloud services to the Central Intelligence Agency.

 In March 2020, Carlson led Amazon Web Services to launch the Diagnostic Development Initiative to aid in the development of coronavirus diagnostic tools.
 By 2020, she had grown the public sector business to include more than 5,000 government agencies, 10,000 education institutions, and 28,000 nonprofit organizations as its clients.
 That same year, her role expanded to add regulated industries like healthcare, financial services, energy services, utilities and telecommunications to her responsibilities.
 In June 2020, Amazon Web Services created a new unit for aerospace and satellite customers under Carlson's leadership.

 In April 2021, Carlson announced she would be leaving Amazon Web Services to become president and chief growth officer of Splunk.

-Carlson is on both for-profit and nonprofit boards, including healthcare platform developer Commure and nonprofits including the International Centre for Missing and Exploited Children, Wolf Trap Foundation for the Performing Arts, The Economic Club of Washington, DC, and the White House Historical Association.
+Carlson is on both for-profit and nonprofit boards, including incident management platform PagerDuty, healthcare platform developer Commure and nonprofits including the International Centre for Missing and Exploited Children, Wolf Trap Foundation for the Performing Arts, The Economic Club of Washington, DC, and the White House Historical Association.